bsmietanka/spixel/README.txt

 ===== LICENSE =====

-This software is copyright 2015 XXXX.
+This software is copyright by Jian Yao, Marko Boben, Sanja Fidler and Raquel Urtasun.
 It is released for personal or academic use only.
-Any commercial use is strictly prohibited except by explicit permission of the authors.
-For more information on commerical use, contact XXXX (XXX@YYYY).
+Any commercial use is strictly prohibited except by explicit permission by the authors.
+For more information on commercial use, contact Raquel Urtasun (urtasun@cs.toronto.edu).
 The authors of this software and corresponding paper assume no liability for its use and by using this software you agree to these terms.

-Any academic use of this software should cite the following in published work:
+Any academic use of this software should cite the following work:

 @inproceedings{YaoCVPR15,
     title = {Real-Time Coarse-to-fine Topologically Preserving Segmentation}, author = {Jian Yao and Marko Boben and Sanja Fidler and Raquel Urtasun}, booktitle = {CVPR},
     year = {2015}
+}

+If you use SGM for stereo, please also cite:

+@inproceedings{HirschmullerCVPR05,
+    title = {Accurate and efficient stereo processing by semi-global matching and mutual information}, author = {H. Hirschmuller},
+    booktitle = {CVPR},
+    year = {2005}
+}

+and the following paper (the SGM part of our code adopts this implementation):

+@inproceedings{YamaguchiECCV04,
+    title = {Efficient Joint Segmentation, Occlusion Labeling, Stereo and Flow Estimation}, author = {K. Yamaguchi and D. McAllester and R. Urtasun}, booktitle = {ECCV},
+    year = {2014}
 }

 ===== DEPENDENCIES =====